B3CODER/B3CODER.github.io/_pages/about.md

 ## About Me
 I am Bhavya Shah, a passionate third-year Bachelor of Technology student at Pandit Deendayal Energy University, Gujarat, with a keen interest in Deep Learning, Machine Learning, and their applications in healthcare and AI-driven solutions.
 I am proficient in Python, C++, and various AI frameworks like PyTorch and OpenCV, aiming to contribute innovative technologies to address real-world challenges.

-## Projects

-### Comparative Analysis of Clustering
-- Evaluated Hierarchical vs. Spectral Clustering methods on diverse dataset sizes using Python, incorporating data analysis and visualization tools like SciPy, scikit-learn, and Matplotlib.
-Performance assessment included metrics such as Silhouette Score, Davies-Bouldin Index, and Adjusted Rand Index.

-### Verbal Linguists
-- Developed a speech-to-text transcription and translation platform for Indian languages (Hindi, Urdu, Bengali, Punjabi, Indian English).
-The system processes native audio input, reduces noise, recognizes languages, transcribes to native text, translates to English, and provides English audio output, facilitating cross-language communication.

-### Anomaly Detection for Video Streams
-- Implemented a comprehensive anomaly detection system for video streams using OpenCV and YOLOv8m.
-The project involved analyzing video frames, performing object detection using pre-trained models, and applying image-level anomaly detection methods such as ResNet50.
-Additionally, explored real-time speed detection using Ultralytics’ YOLO model and integrating Google’s Deepsort for enhanced object tracking and speed estimation.

 ### Passion and Commitment
 I am deeply enthusiastic about leveraging AI and machine learning to address real-world challenges effectively.
 My projects reflect a dedication to pushing boundaries and delivering impactful solutions in healthcare, anomaly detection, and beyond.
 I am passionate about contributing to innovative technologies that make a positive difference in society, driving towards a future where AI enhances efficiency, sustainability, and human well-being.